-Water is a crucial resource for the natural environment, human beings, and business activities.
-We recognise access to water as a fundamental human right and strive to support equitable access to water through implementing sustainable water management systems at all our assets.
+Water is an essential resource for the natural environment, human beings, and business activities.
+We recognise access to water as a fundamental human right and strive to support equitable access to water through implementing sustainable water management systems at all our industrial assets.

-To minimise potential water-related impacts from our operations and provide fair and equitable access for all water users.
+To minimise our operational water footprint and encourage fair and equitable access for all water users.

 Why this matters

-As a large global diversified business, we recognise our role as stewards of this shared natural resource and its importance to our production processes.
-Aligned with our commitments as members of the ICMM, we responsibly manage water for the long-term protection of the ecosystems and communities where we operate.
+As a global diversified business, we recognise our role as stewards of this shared natural resource and its importance to our production processes.
+Aligned with our commitments as a member of the International Council on Mining and Metals (ICMM), we strive to responsibly manage water for the long-term protection of the ecosystems and communities where we operate.

-Recognising the variability of the local conditions in which our assets operate, some of which have low water availability to others where there is excess water, we conduct routine monitoring and assessment of water-related conditions, and develop action plans to address identified risks.
-In light of potential longer-term climate change-related risks, we regularly assess the potential impacts associated with climatic events such as extended periods of severe drought or flooding, and develop appropriate risk-mitigation plans.
+Recognising the variability of the local conditions in which our industrial assets operate, wherein some have low water availability while others have excess water, we monitor and assess water-related conditions and develop action plans to address identified risks and opportunities.
+We regularly assess the potential impacts associated with climate change, such as extended periods of severe drought or flooding, and develop appropriate risk-mitigation plans.

-About 32% of our operations are located in regions defined by the World Resource Institute’s (WRI) Aqueduct Water Risk Atlas as having high to extremely high water baseline stress and/or arid and low water use.
-In these areas, we work to identify and leverage opportunities to improve our water use efficiencies and to increase water recycling and reuse.
+Around 30% of our industrial assets are in regions defined by the World Resource Institute’s (WRI) Aqueduct Water Risk Atlas as having high to extremely high water baseline stress and/or arid and low water use.
+In these areas, we identify and leverage opportunities and develop specific catchment-based water targets to improve our water use efficiencies and to increase water recycling and reuse, where possible.

-In areas with excess water, we experience increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
-Wherever possible, our operations identify options to reduce impacts from water, such as improving surface water management design.
+In areas with excess water, there can be increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
+Wherever possible, our industrial assets identify options to reduce impacts from water, such as improving surface water management design.